RedHatSatellite/satellite61_summit_lab_2015/README.md

 * Physcial Machine, with KVM enabled
 * Sufficent disk space (about 30GB) for virtual machines
-* RHEL 7.1 or Fedora (Mostly tested with RHEL 7.1 / Fedora 22)
+* Clean RHEL 7.1 or Fedora (Mostly tested with RHEL 7.1 / Fedora 22)
 * Libvirt
 * Open libvirt TCP connection (to avoid certificates), details bellow
 * Subcriptions which allow you access to the Satellite 6.1 Beta Bits